 These larger hotels are complemented by a selection of downtown options including exclusive boutique hotels and serviced apartments.
 Four-star hotels are available for a lower budget than the aforementioned five-star luxury accommodation, whilst there are cheaper options still with 3-star $55 / €50 per night hotels to be found in the city centre too.

 With Doha as your main base there is plenty to do and see in the city and beyond.
-The Doha Corniche is a good place to start, as you stroll along the waterfront promenade extending for several kilometres along Doha Bay.
+The Doha Corniche is a good place to start, as you stroll along the waterfront promenade extending for several kilometres along West Bay.

 On the Corniche you can visit the Msheireb Enrichment Centre for an insight into Qatar’s culture and heritage.
 On the other side of the bay you will also find the Museum of Islamic Art, which was opened in 2008 and is recognised as one of the standout museums in the region, reflecting the scale of Islamic art over three continents spanning 1400 years of history.
 A large park is located adjacent to the museum building and is a pleasant place to walk and relax in the sunshine.